JoMag-Inc/DGsUtilityAgency/README.md

 ## About

 DGsUtilityAgency is a terminal-based interactive application built with Textual that helps you make decisions using utility theory.
 Whether you're trying to justify a purchase or evaluate life choices, this tool guides you through a structured decision-making process by analyzing different life areas, time horizons, and categories of impact.
+After going through the forms, our utility calculator will calculate utilities that will help you make "better" decisions.

+DISCLAIMER: This is just a fun tool, and proof of concept.
+Do not let any utilities or descisions calculated from this Agency, dictate your life.

 ## Running the Application